Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 ## Connection strings

 Configuring a transport's connection using `.ConnectionStringName(name)`, which was removed for .NET Core in NServiceBus version 7, has been removed from all platforms in NServiceBus version 8.
-To continue to retrieve the connection string by the named value in the configuration, first retrieve the connection string and then pass it to the `.ConnectionString(value)` configuration.
+To continue to retrieve the connection string by the named value in the configuration, first retrieve the connection string and then pass it to the configuration API.

 A connection string named `NServiceBus/Transport` will also **no longer be detected automatically** on any platform.
 The connection string value must be configured explicitly using `.ConnectionString(value)`.